Industrial Computers: Custom Wire Harnesses for Harsh Environments

 Standards & Quality

 Industrial cable assemblies must meet strict standards.
-The IPC/WHMA-A-620 specification is the industry benchmark for harness workmanship.
-Assemblies are typically UL-recognized or CE-marked, RoHS and REACH compliant, and manufactured in accordance with ISO 9001 quality systems.
+The IPC/WHMA-A-620 specification is the industry benchmark for harness artistry.
+Assemblies are typically UL-recognized or CE-marked, RoHS- and REACH-compliant, and manufactured in accordance with ISO 9001 quality systems.
 Many industrial cables also conform to MIL-spec or UL flammability ratings (e.g., UL 94-V0) for safety.

 In automation, IP or NEMA enclosure standards (IEC 60529/NEMA 250) guide connector sealing.
-A ruggedized computer might use MIL-DTL connectors, high-temp flame-rated wiring, and be assembled in a certified clean factory.
+A ruggedized computer might use MIL-DTL connectors and high-temperature flame-rated wiring and be assembled in a certified clean factory.

 In all cases, thorough testing (continuity, hi-pot, pull-tests) ensures that harnesses work the first time.
-Cable manufacturers often test each assembly for shorts, insulation integrity, and proper mating of connectors.
-This diligence pays off: “cable assemblies can be tested and verified before installation,” saving costly field troubleshooting.
+Cable manufacturers often test each assembly for shorts, insulation integrity, and proper connector mating.
+This design pays off: “able assemblies can be tested and verified before installation,” “saving costly field troubleshooting.

 Conclusion: Certified OEM/ODM Solutions